hollenstein/xlsxreport/README.txt

 environment for installing XlsxReport and testing it.

-When using the Anaconda Python distribution, you can create a new environment by opening a terminal and entering the following command:
+When using the Anaconda Python distribution, you can create a new environment by opening a terminal, entering the following command and following the instructions:

 $ conda create -n xlsxreport python=3.9